Sanitary Napkins: Types and Uses

 Women use Sanitary Napkins during their menstruation cycle.
 A Menstruation cycle is when a woman bleeds for 5-7 days and also faces a hormonal change in her body.
 She met a lot of problems before, during, and postmenstrual cycle.
 Sanitary Napkins are a kind of Feminine Hygiene Products worn externally during the Menstruation cycle except for tampons and menstrual cups.
 Other than using these napkins during the menstruation cycle, it is also used after giving birth to a child, recovering from gynecology surgery, Miscarriage, and after Abortion.
 Women need to change these pads several times during the menstruation cycle, depending on the flow from the vagina.
+Here, we will discuss types of sanitary pads and its uses.

 Types of Sanitary Napkins and its Uses: